radon-h2020/radon-defect-prediction-cli/docs/cli/predict.md

   --path-to-model PATH_TO_MODEL_DIR
-                        path to the folder containing the files related to the model --path-to-file PATH_TO_FILE
+                        path to the folder containing the files related to the model --path-to-artefact PATH_TO_ARTEFACT
-                        the path to the file to analyze -l {ansible,tosca}, --language {ansible,tosca}
+                        the path to the artefact to analyze (i.e., an Ansible or Tosca file or .csar) -l {ansible,tosca}, --language {ansible,tosca}
                         the language of the file (i.e., TOSCA or YAML-based Ansible) -d DEST, --destination DEST